 3 Explore Parks and TrailsSee on map

 Keep your eyes peeled for native carnivorous plants, like the Venus flytrap, found only in the Wilmington area at the Stanley Rehder Carnivorous Plant Garden or the Flytrap Trail at Carolina Beach State Park.
 Or hike and bike other trails like the Gary Shell Cross-City Trail, River to Sea Bikeway and Blue Clay Bike Park.
-And when you’re strolling in downtown Wilmington later, check out Riverfront Park and Amphitheater – it’s scheduled to open summer 2021 and features a splash pad, lush gardens and a live music venue on the Cape Fear River.
+And when you’re strolling in downtown Wilmington later, check out Riverfront Park and Amphitheater, which features a splash pad, lush gardens and a live music venue on the Cape Fear River.

 4 Take a History Lesson